David-Summers/Azure-Design/README.md

 <B>Current</B>
 <br></br>
+Update Version 2.4 - 21/02/2020
+<br></br>
+Added new drawing resources for number labels/boxes/lines and arrows.
+I have also included SVG and PNG versions of the icons after multiple requests, this was a challenge due to scaling but my script now builds the stencil, SVG and PNG versions of the icons.
+<br></br>
+<B><I>Previous</I></B>
+<br></br>
 Update Version 2.3 - 22/01/2020 - https://github.com/David-Summers/Azure-Design/blob/master/ICONS_Azure-Full-Colour_V-2.3.vssx
 <br></br>
 Added new icons for Synapse and others, refreshed 19 updated icons.
 Big announcement here:-